 Besides, BRT is an additive stochastic model that integrates regression trees by including an outcome to their predictors by recursive binary splits and combining multiple models to a single model, optimizing the predictive performance (Elith et al. 2008).
 The model can describe non-linear changes, accommodate missing data, and overcome the problems of outlier data (Breiman et al. 1984).
 BRT models are found to be robust for a small number of data with missing data (Dedman et al. 2017).
 BRT model can describe multiple interaction, partial dependency (non-monotonous and non-linear) of predictors, with sufficient flexibility and very high predictive accuracy.
-As our data is nonlinear and are inter dependent, therefore keeping in mind of world level analysis, different cities and countries to make the analysis more easy and accurate, we have used BRT to capture the influences of climatic factors on the number of COVID-19 cases.
-In this analysis we also used partial dependence plot to show the marginal effect between the variables and COVID-19 cases.
-The plot can capture the linear, monotonic or complex relationship between the number of COVID-19 cases and selected variables in the present study.
-Details of the BRT model see Friedman (2001), Hastie et al. (2011), Scikit-learn (2015), Ridgeway (2007) and Persson et al. (2017).
-The BRT model description is attached in supplementary material (see supplementary section 1).
+As our data are nonlinear and inter dependent, therefore keeping in mind of a world level analysis with different cities and countries to make the analysis more easy and accurate, we have used BRT to capture the influences of climatic factors on the number of COVID-19 cases.
+For the analysis, we also considered partial dependence plot to show the marginal effect between the variables and COVID-19 cases.
+The plot can capture the linear, monotonic or complex relationship between the number of COVID-19 cases and selected variables.
+Details of the BRT model are available elsewhere, see Friedman (2001), Hastie et al. (2011), Scikit-learn (2015), Ridgeway (2007) and Persson et al. (2017).
+The BRT model description is included separately (see supplementary section 1).

 To run the BRT model, we first evaluated the multicollinearity using Pearson correlation coefficient (r) and r ≥ 0.75 was selected as a cut-off threshold (Figure 2) to remove the less important variables (Pramanik et al. 2020b, 2020c).
 The variables were cross-validated using the Variance Inflation Factor (VIF).
-We found that the VIF value is more than ten and insignificant for variables average temperature of the coldest month, and average temperature of the coldest quarter (see Table S1), and hence these two variables were dropped from the analysis (Pramanik et al. 2018).
+We found that the VIF value is more than ten and insignificant for two variables, average temperature of the coldest month, and average temperature of the coldest quarter (see Table S1), and hence these two variables were dropped from the analysis (Pramanik et al. 2018).
 COVID-19 cases were selected as outcome variable along with a set of four independent variables or predictors: average temperature, diurnal temperature change, temperature seasonality, and relative humidity.

 2.3.1 Model calibration

 This method has been simulated 1,000 times to generate statistical inference by using ten times the loss function by cross-validation.
 In each BRT model, the subsampling procedure requires a parameter called the ‘bag fraction’ which was set at 0.75 (Fang et al. 2013) and at least 1,000 nodes/trees were used (Elith et al. 2008).
 In addition, a sensitivity analysis was conducted by setting a bag fraction of 0.5.
 All results presented in the following sections were calculated by averaging the predicted values of 50 bootstrap replicates.
-All analyses were conducted using DISMO package version Rv3.4.0.
+The analyses were conducted using DISMO package version Rv3.4.0.
 Moreover, the marginal association was assessed for all independent variables across climatic regions and the countries with major COVID-19 cases spillover.
 The relative contribution of response variables was also assessed, where a larger value indicated higher importance (Friedman 2001).

 2.3.2 Model validation

-In this model, a 70% sample were used for training, and 30% sample distributed for testing.
+We considered a 70% sample for training, and 30% sample distributed for testing.
 The model results were checked using the area in the Receiver Operating Characteristic (ROC) curve.
 Area under the ROC Curve (AUC) values differ between 0 and 1.
 The value of 0.5 suggests that the model results were less than random, and the value of 1.0 implies absolute discrimination (Pramanik et al., 2018; Thuiller et al., 2005).

 Results: